akshaynathr/Vaccine-Spotter-India/readme.md

 ## Installation

-Dillinger requires python3 to run
+Vaccine-spotter requires python3 to run

 Set email details, district_id in the script